When you have a small budget for your business, there are probably several high-priority teams to consider when allocating funds.

-Customer service is importance to your business because it's retains customers and extracts more value from them.
-By providing top-notch customer service, businesses recoup customer acquisition costs and cultivate a loyal following that refers customers, serves as case studies, and provides testimonials and reviews.
+Customer service is important because it's the direct connection between your customers and your business.
+It retains customers and extracts more value from them.
+By providing top-notch customer service, businesses can recoup customer acquisition costs.
+This helps to cultivate a loyal following that refers new customers, serves as case studies, and provides testimonials and reviews.

-Investing in customer service helps activate your flywheel because loyal customers will help you acquire new customers, free of charge, by convincing prospects to interact with your brand.
-And, their positive testimonials will be more effective than any of your current marketing efforts — and cheaper, too.
+Investing in customer service helps activate your flywheel because loyal customers will help you acquire new customers free of charge by convincing prospects to interact with your brand.
+Their positive testimonials will be more effective than your current marketing efforts—and cheaper, too.